Virginia Man-Yee Lee: Research

-Lee’s research focuses on the pathology of neurodegenerative diseases, especially Alzheimer’s disease, Parkinson’s disease, frontotemporal lobar degeneration, and amyotrophic lateral sclerosis.
-Together with her late husband John Q. Trojanowski, Lee's studies challenged conventional belief that Alzheimer’s disease is caused by aggregation of amyloid plaques, and pointed to the tau protein as a major player.
+Lee's research focuses on the pathology of neurodegenerative diseases, especially Alzheimer's disease, Parkinson's disease, frontotemporal lobar degeneration, and amyotrophic lateral sclerosis.
+Together with her late husband John Q. Trojanowski, Lee's studies challenged conventional belief that Alzheimer's disease is caused by aggregation of amyloid plaques, and pointed to the tau protein as a major player.

 The pair first reported in 1988 that the tau protein is a central component of protein aggregates associated with Alzheimer's disease (known as paired helical filaments).
 They also determined that abnormal phosphorylation of the tau protein is responsible for the formation of neurofibrillary tangles, which are aggregates of the tau protein, and found that healthy mice had tau aggregates inside neurons and exhibited Alzheimer's symptoms when injected with pathological tau protein.
 In a more recent study, they connected the two major types of protein aggregates, amyloid plaques and tau protein aggregates, where the former facilitates tau aggregation in mice.

 For Parkinson's disease, Lee and Trojanowski reported that another protein, alpha-synuclein, is a major component of Lewy bodies, which are protein aggregates found in neurons of Parkinson's patients.
 They also discovered a type of chaperone protein can reduce the death of neurons caused by alpha-synuclein built-up, and that similar to the tau protein and Alzheimer's, healthy neurons may take up extracellular alpha-synuclein and become defective in function.

 Apart from these two relatively well-known neurodegenerative diseases, Lee and Trojanowski also studied frontotemporal lobar degeneration (FTLD), amyotrophic lateral sclerosis (ALS), and multiple system atrophy.
 In 2004, they associated alpha-synuclein in the brain with multiple system atrophy.
 Two years later, they showed for the first time the TDP43 protein was abnormally modified by phosphorylation and ubiquitylation in FTLD and ALS.

 Personal life

 Lee met her late husband John Q. Trojanowski in Boston in 1976.
-At the time she was a postdoctoral fellow at Boston Children’s Hospital and he was a resident in pathology at Harvard University.
+At the time she was a postdoctoral fellow at Boston Children's Hospital and he was a resident in pathology at Harvard University.
 They married in 1979.
 Together they carried out research of Alzheimer's disease at the University of Pennsylvania, where they co-founded the Center for Neurodegenerative Disease Research (CNDR) in 1991.
 They co-directed CNDR until 2002, when Lee became director and Trojanowski the co-director.
-Trojanowski passed away from a fall and related spinal cord injuries in February 2022.
+Trojanowski died from a fall and related spinal cord injuries in February 2022.